 SECTION II.
-Public Notice Information (Parts IV.G.2.h and IV.G.2.i) Note: attach copy of public notice
+Public Notice Information (Parts IV.G.2.h and IV.G.2.i) \Note: attach copy of public notice

-Date of Public Notice: February 19, 2013 How public was notified: Display Advertisement notice in the Kent County Daily Times, color notice was posted at Town Hall and in the Louttit Library, and on the Town's website.
-E-mail notice with link to draft report and Town's Stormwater Webpage sent to Wood Pawcatuck Watershed Association, Pawtucket River Water Authority, Lake Mishnock Preservation Association, Kent County Water Authority, and the RI Water Resources Board.
+Date of Public Notice: February 26, 2014 How public was notified: Display Advertisement notice in the Kent County Daily Times, color notice was posted at Town Hall and in the Louttit Library, and on the Town's website.
+E-mail notice with link to draft report and Town's Stormwater Webpage sent to Wood Pawcatuck Watershed Association, Pawtuxet River Water Authority, Lake Mishnock Preservation Association, Kent County Water Authority, and the RI Water Resources Board.
 A public view copy of the draft report was posted on Town Planner's door, in the Library, and on the website.
 Was public meeting held?
-YES NO Date: Tuesday, March 5 , 2013 at 4:00 p.m.
-Where: West Greenwich Town Hall

-Summary of public comments received: No public comments were received.
-Planned responses or changes to the program: no changes were suggested
+YES NO Date: Thursday March 6, 2014 at 4:00 p.m.
+Where: West Greenwich Town Hall Council Chambers Summary of public comments received: none Planned responses or changes to the program: none